SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 Main SEQR server hosting the SEQR components
 ### C

-**Cashier register**
+**Cash register**
-The register machine of receiving payments with SEQR
+The register machine of receiving payments with SEQR and also the API within SEQR system

 **Clearing**
 Is done in real time before the transaction is accepted.
 SEQR expects this money to be available at a holding account by the time of settlement.